andy0130tw/spsc/packages/spsc/README.md

 // suppose `port` is the transferred `msgchan.port2` port.onmessage = event => {
-  if (pendingRead == null) return
+  // do nothing if we are not waiting if (pendingRead == null) return
   // regaining the control
   pendingRead()